Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • B means backcross

-• F1B means the Bernedoodle was bred back to a Poodle
+• F1B is the name given to the Bernedoodle, which was bred back to the Poodle

 Bernedoodle Generations Explained